-classification problem.
+- 1) What is the complexity of a real-world classification problem?
+We will analyze the sources of difficulty in a classification problem.
 We will focus on the description of the geometrical complexity of the problem, such as the degree of clustering of the points of the same class, the proximity between the classes, and other factors that are critical for classification accuracy.
 We emphasize that we consider only those descriptors that can be extracted directly from the dataset.
-Therefore, the analysis can be applied to arbitrary real-world data without reliance on an assumption of the generating model.

-- Given a real-world classification problem characterized by a set of complexity descriptors, is XCS well suited for that problem?
+Therefore the analysis can be applied to arbitrary real-world data without reliance on an assumption of the generating model. - 2) Given a real-world classification problem characterized by a set of complexity descriptors, is XCS well suited for that problem?
 That is, given a certain classification problem, is XCS applicable?
 Will XCS be able to extract an accurate knowledge representation?
 This issue has special relevance when we apply XCS to a real-world classification problem, where the intrinsic difficulties of the problem are often unknown, and are difficult to separate from the inadequacy of the classification algorithm.
-With the characterization of a real-world classification problem by a set of complexity descriptors that are not directly dependent on the classifier, we are able to investigate the relation between XCS's performance and problem complexity.
+With the characterization of a real-world classifier, we are able to investigate the relation between XCS's performance and problem complexity.
 This study will identify which kind of problems XCS is particularly well suited and poorly suited to.
-In order to infer conclusions which show the general tendency of XCS's performance in real-world problems, we will use an extended set of 392 problems.
+In order to infer conclusions which show the general tendency of XCS in real-world problems, we will use an extended set of 392 problems.
 This gives better coverage on the variety of problems than some previous studies on XCS's performance [16] that relied on a small set of problems (about 20 typically) or only artificial ones [18]. - 3) Given a classification problem, what is the best suited classifier scheme?
 As observed previously, there is not an outstanding classifier scheme that dominates in all sorts of classification problems.
-There are certain types of classification problems for which particular kinds of classifiers are better suited.
+There are certain types of classification problems for which particular kinds of classifiers are best suited.
 Thus, a central issue is to identify the good matches between classifier schemes and problems.
 We will analyze XCS's performance in comparison to other learning algorithms, and relate the results to the complexity of the problem.
 Previous studies could hardly explain why XCS was better or worse than a particular classifier, and in which cases this happened.
 Relating the respective performances to the complexity characterization of each problem will give us a handle in understanding what kind of problems are best suited for a particular classifier and, even more important, why.

 This study is aimed at a better understanding of XCS's behavior in real-world classification problems.

 Detecting where XCS has difficulties may lead to improvement of the method.
-The study will also lay the foundation for the characterization of the problems in a space of complexity metrics, and the identification of what kind of classifiers are more appropriate for certain regions of the measurement space.
+The study will also lay the bases for the characterization of the problems in a space of complexity metrics, and the identification of what kind of classifiers are more appropriate for certain regions of the measurement space.